 Start by removing the handle and placing it aside.
 Next, using a pair of pliers remove the cap and collar.
 Thereafter, use the tool provided in your replacement kit to loosen the faucet cam.
 And, remove the cam, washer, and ball.
 Then, remove the inlet seals and springs using needle nose pliers.

 Remove the O-rings by cutting off the old ones.
 Before installing new ones, remember to apply plumber’s grease.
 Install the new springs, valve seat, and cam washers that came with the replacement kit.
+Afterwards, reassemble all the part and finally the handle.
+Remember that the order of assembling is the reverse of removing.

 Maintaining Your Faucet